The Coronavirus and the Chinese Communist Party, a Black Swan vs. the Red Dragon

 This is the world’s second largest economy, representing roughly 18 percent of global GDP.
 The more it falters, the more impacts are felt everywhere, and that would be the case even if this plague were confined to China’s borders.
 But of course it is not.

-So far, only three people have died outside of mainland China due to complications brought on by the coronavirus—in Hong Kong, the Philippines, and Japan.
+So far, only four people have died outside of mainland China due to complications brought on by the coronavirus—in Hong Kong, the Philippines, Japan, and, most recently, in France on Saturday.
 But its rapid spread has put many health authorities around the world on high alert.

 In the U.S., the Centers for Disease Control (CDC) has confirmed that some of its testing kits for the virus do not function properly.
 At the same time, new cases of infection are showing up in California and Texas, where evacuees from Wuhan are under medical observation.